aswathymv/backEnd-NodeJS/README.md

-# Places Tracker Web Application
+# Web Application

-The Places Tracker Web Application is a feature-rich platform designed to allow users to manage and track places of interest.
-It provides a secure login/logout functionality with robust authentication and authorization mechanisms.
-Once logged in, users can add new places, view a comprehensive list of all places, and perform edit and delete operations on the entries.
+An application for users to dd and remove list of places as per their interest with login/logout authentication

 ## Application